AriaMinaei/shapely/README.md

 # Shapely
 [![Build Status](https://secure.travis-ci.org/AriaMinaei/shapely.svg?branch=master)](https://travis-ci.org/AriaMinaei/shapely)

-Runtime javascript type checker with support for records and tagged unions.
+A runtime type checker for javascript with support for records and tagged unions.

 ## Use cases

-I use Shapely in projects where:
+Shapely is useful in projects where:
-* I *can't* use static type checkers.
+* You *can't* use static type checkers.
-* I *can* use static type checkers, but I still need to validate the shape of some data in runtime, because:
+* You *can* use static type checkers, but you still need to validate the shape of data in runtime to make sure that they adhere to a certain protocol, forexample in client/server communication (unless you're using GraphQL).
-  - I have a client/server setup and I need to ensure that the server API calls and their responses follow predefined protocols.
-  - I have a set of functions (possibly written by different team members) and I need to ensure that all of their return values follow a certain protocol.

 ## Example